bcakmakoglu/vue-flow/README.md

 This repo is still a big construction site with nothing really finished.
 You can check the examples to see what's working and what's not.
 Please visit [React Flow](https://reactflow.dev/) and support them if you like the idea.
+They did most of the heavy lifting by writing the library in the first place.
+All I did is bring it to Vue3.

 ### Motivation
 Seeing as many libraries exist in the revue ecosystem and Vue sadly does not get the same